jonabc/channels/README.md

 Debounce reads values from the input channel and pushes them to the returned output channel after a delay.
 If a value is read from the input channel multiple times during the debounce period it will only be pushed to the output channel once, after a `delay` started from when the first of the value multiple values is read.

-The channel returned by Debounce has the same capacity as the input channel.
+The channel returned by Debounce is unbuffered by default.
 When the input channel is closed, any remaining values being delayed/debounced will be flushed to the output channel and the output channel will be closed.

 Debounce also returns a function which returns the number of debounced values that are currently being delayed